New Theatre Royal: Decline

 By the 1920s, radio and cinema led to the decline in attendances and, coupled with economic depression and war costs, theatres began to close or convert to film screening.
 These including the Prince's and Kings.
 The Theatre Royal was home to a repertory company, The Denville Players, until 1932 when it too had a projection room installed and became a cinema.
-Portsmouth was subject to extensive damage during the WW2 blitz.
+Portsmouth was subject to extensive damage during The Blitz.
 The neighbouring Guildhall was gutted by fire and the Prince's destroyed by a direct hit during an afternoon matinee for children but the Royal escaped unharmed.
 It continued as a cinema until 1948 when it reverted to a variety theatre.
-According to local academic and musician David Allen, the theatre was the venue for the first live rock 'n' roll performance in the UK in 1954.
+According to local academic and musician David Allen, the theatre was the venue for the first live Rock and roll performance in the UK in 1954.

 Additional competition from television continued to force closures across the country and the Theatre Royal was eventually forced to shut in 1955.
 In 1956 Bernard Delfont's 'Brilliant Summer Revue' starring David Nixon was in the Theatre Royal for a Summer Season.
 In 1957 it opened as a repertory theatre under local impresario Hector Ross but this was short lived and from 1960 it operated only as a bingo hall and a venue for wrestling.
 For a brief period a young Australian, Robert Stigwood, was Ross's assistant.
 In the 1960s Stigwood would become one of the leading impresarios in popular music.

 In 1966 the owners of the theatre, Portsmouth Theatres Company, sought permission from the council to over-ride its 'listed' status and demolish it.
 The council agreed, describing the theatre as "an eyesore in the centre of our fine city."
-A pressure group was formed to oppose this, leading to a council decision in which the proposal was beaten by only one vote!
+A pressure group was formed to oppose this, leading to a council decision in which the proposal was beaten by only one vote.

 The empty building began to attract vandals.
 In 1968 squatters occupied it and valuable brass fittings and roof lead were stolen.
 The continuing decay and damage led to the formation of the Theatre Royal Society which pressured to defend and preserve the building.
-This campaign included the locally born actor Brian Murphy who had starred in 'The Boyfriend' and is now a patron of the theatre.
+This campaign included the locally born actor Brian Murphy who had starred in The Boyfriend and is now a patron of the theatre.
 The society became the New Theatre Royal trust in 1976.